 Adopting a new technology, whether cloud computing, using new software, or simply buying a new device always raises questions about security and safety.
-We often get asked ‘how safe is using a remote desktop?’ with the common thread of thought that company files and data stored anywhere other than on office servers may pose a large risk to security.
+We often get asked ‘how safe is using a remote desktop?’ - many businesses worry that storing company files and data anywhere other than on office servers may pose a large risk to security.

 What are the risks of not using a remote desktop?

-• What would happen if your laptop was lost or stolen?
-How protected are your files stored on your devices?
+- What would happen if your laptop was lost or stolen?
+How protected are the files stored on your devices?

 Safety of using a remote desktop

-Using a remote desktop can near eliminate the risks outlined above, and provides plenty of benefits:
+Using a remote desktop can mitigate the risks outlined above, and provide plenty of additional benefits.
+Whether you're using Microsoft Remote Desktop, or another service, you can increase safety, security, and protection...

-By using a remote desktop you have access to the server from any PC, laptop or mobile device at any time.
+By using a remote desktop, you have access to the server from any PC, laptop or mobile device at any time.
 This means if you forget that USB stick or printed document, you can easily access it from a borrowed device when connected to the internet.
-If there is a snow day, or an employee can’t get to work, you have the ability for them to work safely from home which means your business doesn’t loose out on a days work.
+If there is a snow day, or an employee can’t get to work, you have the ability for them to work safely from home which means your business doesn’t lose out on a day's work.

-If, in the worst case scenario, your laptop was stolen, you can quickly change passwords of your remote desktop, preventing anyone from accessing your files.
-Gone are the days of using a USB stick, reducing panic if lost or stolen.
+If, in the worst case scenario, your laptop was stolen, you can quickly change the passwords for your remote desktop, preventing anyone from accessing your files.
+Gone are the days of using a USB stick, which add their own security challenges.